nils-n/city-cycling/README.md

 - `should-have` : User Stories in this category would be implemented only if the other stories are already implemented in this timebox
 - `wont-have`: stories in this category will not be implemented in this iteration - but they are kept for documentation purpose

+A complete documentation of the Agile Project can be found here : [GitHub Projects - City Cycling](https://github.com/users/nils-n/projects/17/views/1)

-See below the [GitHub Project board](https://github.com/users/nils-n/projects/17/views/1), after reaching the first Milestone (Project submission for assessment to Code Institute).
+After reaching the first Milestone (Project submission for assessment to Code Institute):

 - All **28** `must-have` stories were implemented
 - **0** `should-have` stories (did not fit into the timebox and will be pushed to the next iteration)